DieterSteinhauser/project_documentation/README.md

 # project_documentation
  Sphinx documentation for a variety of side projects I have completed.

  To view the rendered HTML, visit the link below.
+This may look a bit off, compared to running it locally.

  https://htmlpreview.github.io/?https://github.com/DieterSteinhauser/project_documentation/blob/main/docs/_build/html/index.html